Home > NLP Articles > The Business of NLP > NLP in Education - Why is there so little?

 Looking on the bright side there do seem to be moves to add more training for NLP in education, and hopefully NLP will become more 'mainstream' in the process.

-In the UK, Kate Benson of Meta-NLP is the Society of NLP's International Director of Education, and Meta-NLP have started running course specifically for educators.
+In the UK, Kate Benson of Meta-NLP is the Society of NLP's International Director of Education, and Meta-NLP have started running course specifically for educators to learn to use NLP in education..

 Perhaps in the near future I won't have to hear parents explain that their children are being taught how to spell in the most modern method - by sounding out the words.